 Personally, I’m a bit more meticulous.
 Getting into the chamber with Q-tips and running patches down the bore usually is good enough.
 However, if you are intent on taking it down fully, the process gets a bit more complicated.

 After going through the obvious safety checks, one must pull the slide back so that the notch for the safety is in line with a hidden pin.

 That pin needs to be drifted out with a punch or some other thin object that can withstand hammering.
 In my case, a suitably sized drill bit worked well.

 Once the pin is out, simply allow the slide to ease forward, applying gentle upward pressure on it until it slips up and free of the frame of the gun.

 Now inside the gun, you will see that the firearm is just as ugly on the inside as it is on the outside.
 Still, nothing that is present on the inside hinders the firearm in any way.

 All the internal bits can be serviced and cleaned appropriately.
 To put everything back together, however, requires a bit more finesse.
 The spring up front is capped with a plastic thingy that loves to slip and slide everywhere.
 It does this usually when you really would like it to stay still.
 The slide doesn’t have a corresponding marking on the frame to tell you where it slips in and down, or up and out.
 A little bit more time in development to solve minor issues such as this would be worth a few more dollars on the end price.

 I haven’t drop tested it, nor do I plan to.
-However, the safety on my model is easy to work with the thumb.
+However, the quick on-off thumb safety on my model is easy to work.
 A simple flick up to engage it, down to disengage.
 For whatever reason, Hi-Point decided that a magazine disconnect safety was required.
 If you worry about shooting powerful +P loads through the gun, you shouldn’t.
 The JCP 40 is +P rated.

 Specifications: Hi-Point Model JCP 40